sous-chefs/pyenv/README.md

 ## Usage

-Examples installtions are provided in `test/fixtures/cookbooks/test/recipes`
+Examples installations are provided in `test/fixtures/cookbooks/test/recipes`

 A `pyenv_system_install` or `pyenv_user_install` is required to be set so that pyenv knows which version you want to use, and is installed on the system.